rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

   * (11) Next, we declare our fibonacci function.
 It assumes only valid positive integer input.
     (Don't expect this one to work for big numbers, it's probably the slowest recursive implementation possible).
-  * (19) At this point we're ready to declare the `basic_consume` callback, the core of the RPC server.
+  * (19) At this point we're ready to declare the `basicConsume` callback, the the core of the RPC server.
 It's executed when the request is received.
 It does the work and sends the response back.
   * (32) We might want to run more than one server process.
 In order to spread the load equally over multiple servers we need to set the